pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 is a "Domain-Specific Language (DSL)".
 Our DSL here is "ad hoc, informally-specified, bug-ridden, and slow".
 I feel it works well, so I like it, I like it lots.
-I can only hope we'll scrub more bugs out of it and make it fast too
+I can only hope we'll scrub more bugs out of it and make it as fast as Python

 **Links**